VictoriaJJ/mariusdroughtproject.org/_pages/dashboard/science/drought_climatology/dd.md

 This product uses the [20th-Century Reanalysis version 2c product](go.usa.gov/XTd ; portal.nersc.gov/project/20C_Reanalysis/) to drive the RCM HadRM3P at its boundaries.
 In this case, the atmospheric circulation in an RCM closely follows the driving data.
 Hence for the Hindcast product, since the reanalysis product is a reconstruction of reality, atmospheric circulation and thereby also the sequences of weather events should be close to real events (albeit with model biases). **Therefore, this is a model-based 6-hourly reconstruction of the weather that occurred in the past**(1851-2014, with an experimental reconstruction of the 20 years preceding this also included in the simulation but not being made available).

 Note that:
 1. 20CR consists of 56 ensemble members to sample uncertainty in the reconstruction where the surface pressure observations used to constrain the reanalysis are sparse.
-Each member is equally plausible and hence a single ensemble member (number 37) was chosen at random for the MaRIUS experiments.
+Each member is equally plausible and hence a single ensemble member (number 37) was chosen at random for the <abbr title="Managing the Risks, Impacts and Uncertainties of drought and water Scarcity">MaRIUS</abbr> experiments.
 2. The first 20 years (1830-1850) were discarded as spin-up as these used climatological sea-surface temperatures (rather than time-varying observed estimates used from 1850 onwards).
 3. Years 2013 and 2014 switch to another sea surface temperature data set (Reynolds data set), because the data used for previous years (SODAsi.2 with the high latitudes corrected to COBE-SST2) do not go beyond 2012.
 More information is available [here](http://www.esrl.noaa.gov/psd/data/gridded/data.20thC_ReanV2c.html).